-Trump reassures NRA on gun-control talks
+Trump says he wants background checks, also reassures NRA

-Trump said he is talking with the NRA and others to make sure that their “very strong views can be fully represented and respected.”

-“I am the biggest Second Amendment person there is, but we all must work together for the good and safety of our Country,” Trump tweeted.
-“Common sense things can be done that are good for everyone!”
+But McConnell, thus far, has only committed to a discussion of the issue.
+Republicans have long opposed expanding background checks — a bill passed by the Democratic-led House is stalled in McConnell’s Senate — but they face new pressure after the shootings in El Paso, Texas, and Dayton, Ohio, that left 31 people dead.

+Senate Minority Leader Chuck Schumer tweeted in response Friday that McConnell must bring up the House-passed legislation, which Trump had previously threatened to veto.
+“To get anything meaningful done to address gun violence, we need his commitment to hold a Senate vote on the House-passed background checks legislation,” Schumer said.

-The NRA, however, is uncompromising when it comes to gun control.
-Association Chief Executive Wayne LaPierre said in a rare public statement Thursday that some federal gun control proposals “would make millions of law-abiding Americans less safe and less able to defend themselves and their loved ones.”
+As for the NRA, which has contributed millions to help Trump and other Republicans, the gun lobby’s chief executive, Wayne LaPierre, said this week that some federal gun control proposals “would make millions of law-abiding Americans less safe and less able to defend themselves and their loved ones.”

-Trump did not say specifically how the NRA’s position could be reconciled with the push for new gun control measures.

-He said leaders in the House and Senate are having “serious discussions” about background checks for buying guns.
-And he repeated his frequent statement that guns should not be “placed in the hands of mentally ill or deranged people.”
+But Trump said he’d spoken with LaPierre this week and “I think in the end, Wayne and the NRA will either be there or either be a little more neutral.”

+“Frankly, I really think they’re going to get there also,” he added.

-On Thursday, Senate Majority Leader Mitch McConnell said he now wants to consider background checks and other action, setting up a potentially pivotal moment when lawmakers return in the fall.
+On Thursday, Senate Majority Leader McConnell said he now wants background checks and other action, setting up a potentially pivotal moment when lawmakers return in the fall.

 The Republican leader won’t be calling senators back to work early, as some are demanding.
 But he told a Kentucky radio station that Trump called him Thursday morning and they talked about several ideas.
 The president, he said, is “anxious to get an outcome and so am I.”

-Stakes are high for all sides, but particularly for Trump and his party.
-Republicans have long opposed expanding background checks — a bill passed by the Democratic-led House is stalled in McConnell’s Senate — but they face new pressure to do something after the shootings in El Paso, Texas, and Dayton, Ohio, that left 31 people dead.

 “What we can’t do is fail to pass something,” McConnell said.

-“What I want to see here is an outcome.”
+Traveling with Trump to New York, South Carolina Sen. Lindsey Graham said he intended to discuss the issue with the president over the weekend.
+He said he’s in favor of a state-run list system that would prohibit certain people from buying guns.

+“I just think the space to do nothing is gone,” he said.
+“And that’s a good thing.”

-McConnell said he and Trump discussed background checks and “red flag” laws that allow authorities to seize firearms from people deemed a threat to themselves or others.
+McConnell said he and Trump discussed background checks and “red flag” laws.
 “Those are two items that for sure will be front and center as we see what we can come together on and pass,” McConnell told Louisville’s WHAS-AM.

-Trump has declared an interest in federal background checks before, only to drop the issue later, as in his reversal on gun proposals after the 2018 high school shooting at Parkland, Florida.

-The NRA and its allies on Capitol Hill have long wielded influence, but it’s unclear how much sway the gun lobby still holds over Republicans in the Trump era.

-House Speaker Nancy Pelosi and Senate Democratic Leader Chuck Schumer said Trump assured them in phone calls Thursday he will review the House-passed bill that would expand federal background checks for firearm sales.
+House Speaker Nancy Pelosi and Schumer said Trump assured them in phone calls Thursday he will review the House-passed bill that would expand federal background checks for firearm sales.

 In a joint statement, they said Trump called them individually after Pelosi sent a letter asking the president to order the Senate back to Washington to consider gun violence measures.